 - 8.1.
-The Council depends on the competence and commitment of its employees to deliver its services and has always strived to be an employer of choice.
-This has been underpinned by the partnership working agreement with the trade unions and JTUC members make a valuable and important contribution to the Corporate Equality and Diversity Working Group.
+The Council depends on the competence and commitment of its employees to deliver its services and has always strived to be an "employer of choice".
+This has been underpinned by the partnership working agreement with the trade unions and JTUC members make a valuable and important contribution to the corporate equality and diversity working group.
 The Council's employment strategies and approach to joint working are consistently recognised externally.
-Some examples of employment related initiatives include:- - ◆ review of the Severe Weather policy involving members of the Disabled Employee Committees - maintained Double Tick symbol due to ongoing recruitment practices and support provided and made available to employees - 8.2.
-Equal pay continues to be a focus of attention and there is currently a large number of equal pay claims filed with the Employment Tribunal.
-At all times, the Resource is working in the best interests of the Council with regard to the claims made. - 8.3.
+Some examples of employment related initiatives include:- - review of the Severe Weather policy involving members of the Disabled Employee Forums - maintained Double Tick symbol due to ongoing recruitment practices and support provided and available to employees - 8.2.
+Equal pay continues to be a focus of attention and currently 2070 statutory grievances, and 1880 equal pay claims are filed with the Employment Tribunal.
+At all times the Resource is working in the best interests of the Council with regard to the claims made. - 8.3.
 With regard to our SPIs in relation to the percentage of women coming in the top 5% of salaries, women now make up 41.9% of our employees in this range.